Local governments

 Dominica - Promoting Climate Smart Agriculture Pilot Project

-Dominica - Acquisition of a Water Truck Pilot Project
+Dominica - Improving Seasonality and Diversity of Vegetable Production Pilot Project

 St. Lucia - Building Resilience of the Honey Sector Pilot Project